letoram/arcan/doc/lua-tui.md

 # Drawing

-In contrast to curses and similar APIs, any of the updates you do to the output state of the context will not be immediately visible.
-First you prepare all the visually related output changes by updating the relevant cells using the drawcalls that are available.
-When you are finished, you explicitly commit by calling _refresh_.
-This function may well return immediately, or, if you are being too frisky (multiple refresh and not interleaving with process), it may block for an indefinite time.
+Drawing in the TUI API means picking 'attributes' one or several unicode characters and writing them to a location.
+The process is simply that you prepare all the changes you want to make, apply them using the appropriate functions from the list below, and when you are finished, commit by calling the 'refresh' method on the context.
+This will block processing until the point where the server side has accepted your changes.

-The current size of this grid can be extracted via:
+The 'location' is a cell on a rectangular grid, referenced using 'rows' (y axis) and columns (x axis), thoough some functions take coordinates in x and y format.

     mycontext:dimensions() => w, h

 Drawing is targetting a currently active output abstract screen.
 The abstract screen is a grid of cells that carry a character and optional formatting attributes.
 The screen has a cursor, which is the current position output will be written to unless the draw call used explicitly manipulates the cursor.
-It is possible to have multiple screens (up to 64), though only one screen active at any time.
-They share the same logical size and this logical size is externally controlled, you are expected to handle any positive non-zero number of rows and columns.

     write
     write_to